-4.2.1 Modifying Port Level Egress-Rate Command
+4.2.1 Modifying port level egress-rate command

-To modify egress-rate parameters you can simply apply a egress-rate command with new egress-rate and max-burst value.
+To modify egress-rate parameters, apply an egress-rate command with new egress-rate and max-burst values.

-The following is a sample egress-rate configuration output for a port.
+The following sample configuration shows a modified egress-rate configuration for a port.

 '''

 A:Dut-1>config>port# ethernet egress-rate 10000 max-burst default

 A:Dut-1>config>port# info

-------

 ethernet

 egress-rate 10000

-exit.

-'''

-'''
+exit

 no shutdown

------A:Dut-1>config>port#

-'''
+A:Dut-1>config>port# '''

-4.2.2 Removing Port Level Egress-Rate Command
+4.2.2 Removing port level egress-rate command

-To remove egress-rate command from a port, use the no option with the egress-rate command.
-The rate for the egress-rate option and max-burst should not be used in this case.
+To remove the egress-rate command from a port, use the no option with the egress-rate command.
+Do not include the rate for the egress-rate and max-burstoptions.